Should I Buy a New Car or Used Car?

-In Praise of Used Cars.
+In Praise of Used Cars

 3. Insurance costs will be less expensive.
 Value is just one of many factors, but if the car is ultimately worth less than a new one.
 It will usually reduce the premium you’ll pay.

-The Downsides of Buying a Used Car.
+The Downsides of Buying a Used Car

-However, you will also want to have a used vehicle inspected by an independent certified mechanic.
-This will tell you if there is any physical damage that may have slipped through the cracks on a vehicle history report.
+However, you will also want a used vehicle inspected by an independent certified mechanic.
+The report will tell you if there is any physical damage that may have slipped through the cracks on a vehicle history report.

-The Joy of Buying a New Car.
+The Joy of Buying a New Car

 New Car vs. Used Car Best Value for the Money?